nurkiewicz/benchmarks/README.md

 	}

 After all this preparation we can finally write the benchmark itself.
-At the beginning I start all the application contexts and fetch `Calculator` instance.
+At the beginning I start all the application contexts and fetch `Calculator` instances.
 Each instance is different.
 For example `noCaching` is a `PlainCalculator` instance with no wrappers, `cacheableCglib` is a CGLIB generated subclass while `aspectJCustom` is an instance of `ManuallyInstrumentedCalculator` with my custom aspect woven.

 	private final Calculator noCaching = fromSpringContext(NoCachingConfig.class);
 	private final Calculator manualCaching = fromSpringContext(ManualCachingConfig.class);